kkmanuu/math-magicians/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

  ### Key Features <a name="key-features"></a>
-- *Handle events in a React app.*
+- *Use the correct React hook when fetching data*
-- *Use React life cycle methods.*
+- *Connect to an API within a functional component*
-- *use the mechanism of lifting state up.*
+- *Show different UI outputs depending on the component state*
 <p align="right">(<a href="#readme-top">back to top</a>)</p>